ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 This block of code is waiting for both address and port to become available and then when they are available runs apply function and return the connection string.

 The final step is to create the environment for the Elastic Beanstalk application.
 This is achievable using `aws.elasticbeanstalk.Environment` class.
 We set the `app` parameter and `version` to previously created applications and versions.
 We also set the platform to "64bit Amazon Linux 2018.03 v4.13.1 running Node.js".
 The last property is setting which is an array of key/values.
-We set the `VPCId` to vpc and subnet to public subnet. `IamInstanceProfile` to the instance profile name we created earlier. `SecurityGroups` to the security group id we created. `CONNECTION_STRING` as environment variable and set the value to the connection string variable.
+We set the `VPCId` to vpc and subnet to public subnet. `IamInstanceProfile` value is set to the instance profile name we created earlier. `SecurityGroups` is set to the security group id we created. `CONNECTION_STRING` is an environment variable and is set to the value of the connection string variable.

 Then the last line returns the endpoint URL as an output so it will be printed out in console after running the pulumi command line.